PyBioProx/PyBioProx/paper/main.md

 blue object.
 The numbers in the centre of each perimeter-voxel refer to PD
 measurements: the shortest distance from the perimeter-voxel to the nearest red fluorescent signal.
-The mean and median of all of these PD measurements gives the PDmean and PDmedian metrics respectively.
+The mean and median of all of these PD measurements gives the PDmean and PDmedian measurements respectively.
 The largest and smallest of these PD measurements gives the PDmax and PDmin(“edge-edge”) distances respectively.*